Posts

 Image

-When, after decades of collecting toys and models and memorabilia, we decide to share some of the objects online, we all face the same dilemma – where do we start this journey?
+When, after decades of collecting toys, models and memorabilia , we decide to share some of our objects on a digital page, we all face the same dilemma—where to begin this amazing journey?
 With some rare and valuable toys?
-With unique and priceless models that we proudly made from scratch?
+With unique and priceless models proudly made by ourselves?
 Or with surprisingly realistic scenes in our layouts?
-In my childhood, I have the privilege of playing with model trains and slot cars and exquisite tinplate toys.
-But, in fact, I only play with them at the weekend and under my dad's supervision.
-My everyday toys are mainly small metal cars and plastic figurines.
+As a child, I had the privilege of playing with model trains, slot cars and exquisite tinplate toys.
+However and in truth, for a few years I only played with them on the weekends, under my father's watchful eye.
+My everyday toys were usually die-cast vehicles, plastic figurines and Lego bricks.
 Why not start this journey there?
-In my childhood, most of my small metal cars are from Matchbox, Corgi, or Majorette, in scales around 1:64.
-Brought in from abroad, some Norev, Schuco, Siku, or Hot Wheels.
-Later, some Efsi, Mira, Guisval, Yatming, or Zylmex arrive at my garage.
-My first purchase is a charming Tomica in the seventies – which I keep to this day.
-At that time, I don't l
+My die-cast vehicles purchased in Portugal were from Matchbox, Corgi and Majorette.
+Sometimes, family and friends would bring some Norev, Schuco, Siku and Hot Wheels from abroad.
+Later, some Efsi, Mira, Guisval, Yatming and Zylmex began arriving in my "garage."
+My first purchase was a charming Tomica model in the la...